 The “develop and direct” requirement

 To qualify for the E-2 visa, the applicant must demonstrate that he/she is in a position to “solely direct and develop” the E-2 enterprise.
 Put simply, the government requires that you own the company and actively participate in the running of the E-2 company.
-To show that you are “in the position” to develop and direct the business, you should be able to demonstrate that you own at least 50% of the company.
-You should also be able to demonstrate prior experience in running a business or experience in the same industry as the E-2 company to show that you are in the position to develop and direct the business.
+To show that you are “in the position” to develop and direct the business, you should be able to demonstrate that you own at least 50% of the company such that you can make decision.
+It is also helpful to be able to demonstrate prior experience in running a business or experience in the same industry.

 Can I perform “hands-on” work or Perform Services at my E-2 company?